How council housing charges are set

 How rents are calculated

-The Government requires all local authorities to calculate the rent for each of their properties according to a set formula.
+The government requires all local authorities to calculate the rent for each of their properties according to a set formula.

-• the number of bedrooms in the property
+• number of bedrooms in the property

 • average earnings of manual workers in the county or borough compared to national average earnings